THE FLYING DUTCHMAN

 The Flying Dutchman lies above 9,000 feet, located in the moss forests below the summit of Ghost Mountain.

-In their own way, the months following our trip contained their own tragedies.
-A villager who wants to be a “Big Man” harangues the expedition.
 In the months that follow, tragedy will strike the villages of the Mimai.
 On our group WhatsApp, Peter informs us that one of the carriers died.
 For a moment I’m terrified, remembering Amu and his cough.
 Two months later, we get knews that another died, probably from malaria.
 What is the point of trying beat.

 Kuname and Didibu help Gary cross a river in the village of Laronu.
 As Gary said in his interview with me, “They welcomed us into their world… we each have something to offer the other.”

 Peter finishes his interview with the story.
-Two years after passing through Jaure, he returned with a group of hikers.
+Two years after passing through Jare, he returned with a group of hikers.
 He was worried: recalling how he’d treated Pamela, there was no way she could’ve survived.
 Planning an expedition like this is an endeavor of great complexity, and he had to take in all possibilities.
 All land in the valley is owned by the people, so of course you need the people’s permission to walk along the trail.
 If something bad happens, it is not uncommon for people to hold resentment toward those who are involved.
 Curses, evil spirits and such.
 “I wasn’t sure if we’d be speared,” says Peter.

 “How’s Pamela?” he asked fearfully.
 Pamela? someone said, “Pamela’s fine.
 She’s out in the gardens.”
 Peter pauses here, tears coming even all these years later.“We couldn’t believe it,” said Peter.
 “We went up there.
 We just melted.”
-All that to say, maybe there is a reason to keep going, even if the way is unclear.
-I remember

 No rest for the weary.
 Upon arriving back in the capital, Gary and PNG Tribal organized a press junket at the National Museum.
 I stayed up all night looking through footage and cut this teaser together for the event… what an experience!